 A Voluntary School was first established on our site circa 1788.
-The original building comprises what is now our reception area, year 5/6 classroom, Year 1/2 classroom and our foundation unit.
+The original building comprises what is now our Reception area, Year 5/6 classroom, Year 1/2 classroom and our foundation unit.
 This is all on a single level with relatively good access.
 A gentle ramp leads from this section of the building to newer extensions (built in the 70's/80's).
-The more modern areas comprise the community hall, toilets and part of the preschool area and staffroom.
-All of these areas have level access with the exception of a step between the preschool and Reception Class area.
+The more modern areas comprise a new purpose built Year 3/4 classroom, community hall, toilets and part of the preschool area and staffroom.
+All ofthese areas have level access with the exception of a step between the preschool and Reception Class area.